Grain free dog food you can feel good about

 The easy (and cheap) way to to make a grain free dog food is just to swap the grains for plenty of refined carbohydrates like tapioca starch.

 It’s a tricky one, but largely it is hysteria so far.
-Of the estimated 77 million dogs in the US, there have been 560 dogs affected in the last 5 years.
+Of the over 83 million dogs estimated in the US, there have been 255 cases reported since 2020.
 This is a very low percentage, but any preventable issue and attention to proper dog nutrition is a good thing.

 Golden Retrievers are very highly represented and their genetics and others are also being investigated.
 91% of cases are associated with grain-free food with some even from raw fed dogs.
 89% had “Peas” as a main ingredient which we do not use.
 In comparison only 62% had lentils.
 This is where Chickpeas and Broad Beans fit into the FDA groupings.
 Chicken and Lamb were the most prominent meat ingredients reported.